UBC-MDS/DSCI-532_2024_18_EdmontonHousingPrices/reports/m1_proposal.md

 # Milestone 1 - Dashboard Proposal

 ## Section 1: Motivation and Purpose
-Vancouver's housing market has been a major topic of discussion and in many cases a limitation, especially for people looking to move to one of Canada's largest and most scenic cities.
-As the housing prices rise, students and other newcomers to Vancouver are finding it more and more difficult to find affordable accomodations.
+Vancouver's housing market has been a major topic of discussion, as the price of housing and accomodations as skyrocketed over the past few years.
+The rise of houses prices has become a limitation to many hoping or move to or visit Vancouver, one of Canada's largest and most scenic cities.

-This dashboard offers an interactive platform for people who are looking to move to Vancouver.
-An interactive map of the city shows the appraised value of homes accross the city, giving the user an idea of which neighborhoods fall within their price-range.
-View historical data to see housing price trends broken down by size, neighborhood, and other important factors in considering a home.
-By visualizing breakdowns of the housing market in Vancouver, we hope to make renting or buying in Vancouver a much less daunting task.
+This dashboard offers an interactive platform for people who are looking to move to or visit Vancouver.
+An interactive map of the city shows the Airbnb listing prices of homes across the city, giving the user an idea of which neighborhoods fall could within their price-range, either to stay in or to rent.
+Visualizations of historical data from the past five years shine light onto the housing price trends broken down by size, neighborhood, and other important factors in considering a home.
+By visualizing breakdowns of the housing market in Vancouver, we hope to make renting ,buying, or staying in Vancouver a much less daunting task.

 ## Section 2 Description of the data